axolotl-ai-cloud/plugin-atropos/README.md

 # Errata

-- LoRA and QLoRA currently unupported.
+- LoRA and QLoRA with kl beta != 0.0 is currently unsupported.